JiscPER/jper/docs/system/INSTALLATION-ADMINISTRATION.md

     X11Forwarding no
     ForceCommand internal-sftp

-then restarted the server to get these changes to take effect. manually created a test user called testing with password admin, using the commands from the script.
-Successfully logs in to sftp
+Then restart the server to get these changes to take effect.

-need mkpasswd to be installed for the createftpuser.sh so get it along with whois by sudo apt-get install whois

-note the changes required via visudo to the createFTPuser.sh and delete scripts, the scripts themselves document the change required

-### Setting up log forwarding on the JPER machine(s)
+### Setting up log forwarding on the JPER app machine(s)

 Now setup logstash on app1 to send the jper log to the logstash server running on gateway

-First from gateway scp the cert to the app1 machine
+First, login (ssh) to the gateway machine where the logstash server was installed (or whichever machine it was installed to) and copy the certificate that was generated previously onto the app machine, for example with the below command:

 scp /etc/pki/tls/certs/logstash-forwarder.crt app1.router2.mimas.ac.uk:/tmp

-Then ssh into app1 machine and install logstash client
+Then login (ssh) to the app machine and install logstash client

 echo 'deb http://packages.elasticsearch.org/logstashforwarder/debian stable main' | sudo tee /etc/apt/sources.list.d/logstashforwarder.list
 wget -O - http://packages.elasticsearch.org/GPG-KEY-elasticsearch | sudo apt-key add -